Justice League: Tropes A-L

 - Courtroom Episode: Flash defends Green Lantern when he is accused of murder.
 "If the ring wasn't lit, you must acquit!"

 - Cowboy Episode: The "Weird Western Tales" part of "The Once and Future Thing"

-- Crazy-Prepared: Batman, after having Medusa brought up from Tartarus in order to provide information on the recently released Circe, gives Charon the required two pennies; in the DVD audio commentary, the producers feel it is only natural that Batman would happen to be carrying exactly two pennies in his utility belt, just in case he had to cross the River Styx.
+- Batman, after having Medusa brought up from Tartarus in order to provide information on the recently released Circe, gives Charon the required two pennies.
+In the DVD audio commentary, the producers feel it is only natural that Batman would happen to be carrying exactly two pennies in his utility belt, just in case he had to cross the River Styx.

 - Green Arrow reflects on this nature during a quite amusing moment in "To Another Shore";

 Green Arrow: And Black Canary said a buzz-saw arrow was self indulgent.